Nick-Chapman/niz/README.md

+This Ocaml implementation of the z-machine has been superseded by a [new implementation](https://github.com/Nick-Chapman/zagain) (written in Haskell) which additionally suports static recompilation.

-# niz : Nick's Z-machine interpreter
+# niz : Nick's Z-machine interpreter (in Ocaml)

-Update 22/5/22
-I am currently working on a [New implementation](https://github.com/Nick-Chapman/zagain) of the z-machine (in Haskell) with the goal of supporting static recompilation.

 At the recent F-sharp conference (https://skillsmatter.com/conferences/8053-f-sharp-exchange-2017), Ross McKinlay presented a talk "YOU WERE EATEN BY A GRUE" where he described his experience of writing an implementation of Infocom's virtual machine, the Z-machine, in F#.
 This sounded like a fun project for the Easter holiday, and so I decided to write my own Z-machine implementation.
 But for me the language of choice is Ocaml.